September 12, 2022

 In April 2021, we traveled to Lafayette, Indiana to have our Liquid Spring Smart Suspension installed.
 While there, we met with the team from Liquid Spring which included the owner Dean Bartolone.
 The whole process took 5 days and we were kept updated daily during the whole process.
 We also had the opportunity to tour the factory where Liquid Spring Smart Suspension is made.
 This is a relatively small company who’s employees take great pride in what they create.
 There is no doubt the system is built to last.
 After our suspension was installed we traveled back over 800 miles to New Jersey.
 The comfort and confidence Liquid Spring gives a motorhome driver cannot be fairly put into words.
 It is simply outstanding.
 We are in total control of the coach and it handles like my 2017 Ram Rebel.
 It’s truly an amazing technology and we are looking forward to many more years and miles with Nelli.

 If you want more information about Liquid Spring Smart Suspension and what it can do for your motorhome, contact Wayne Wells at 503-709-8901.
 We would also encourage you to test drive a Liquid Spring Demo Vehicle and experience the system for yourself.
-Don’t forget if you do purchase a Liquid Spring Smart Suspension use the discount code “Ride Endlessly” and save up to $750 off a new Liquid Spring system.
-Finally check out the link below to see the installation and review of Liquid Spring on our motorhome.
+Finally check out the video below to see the installation and review of Liquid Spring on our motorhome.

 Happy Travels and we hope to see you on the road.